cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 `make` from an administrative `gitbash` terminal window.
 To start one, go to the search field next to the Windows icon on the bottom left and type in gitbash without a `RETURN`.
-You will then see a selection window that includes `Run as administrator.
+You will then see a selection window that includes `Run as administrator`.
 Click on it.
 As you run it as administrator, it will allow you to install `make`.
 The following instructions will provide you with a guide to install make under windows.